web3masons/MetaSwap/README.md

 - Lightning Network
 - Any EVM chain base coin (ETH, ETC, RSK, TRX, etc.)
 - Any ERC20 token on any of these chains

-- Potentially any other other asset (such as NFTs or other token standards)
+Potentially, it supports any other other asset (such as NFTs or other token standards).

 Right now **MetaSwap is just a technical demo** that demonstrates an absolutely minimal proof of concept implementation of the protocol and a basic UI to help understand this flow.
 MetaSwap was built for fun as a side project, so do not expect production level attention to detail, code quality or security guarantees.